vseryakov/backendjs/README.md

    - lruStats() - return statistics about the LRU cache
    - lruSize() - return size of the current LRU cache
    - lruCount() - number of keys in the LRU cache
-   - lruSet(name, val) - set/replace value by name
+   - lruPut(name, val) - set/replace value by name
    - lruGet(name) - return value by name
    - lruIncr(name, val) - increase value by given number, non existent items assumed to be 0
    - lruDel(name) - delete by name